IvailoIvanov1999/second-django-project/README.md

 # second-django-project
-This was my exam , i had to make this little website for a 6 hours.
+This was my exam , i had to make this little website.